evanarlian/kaggle-eedi/README.md

 # todo
 MASTERPLAN:
 1. [DONE] paraphrase question and misconception. add new column (ai_created). push to kaggle dataset but private.
-2. find out about the llm model that does not require trust remote code.
+2. [DONE] find out about the llm model that does not require trust remote code.
 Nvidia nvembed v2 is super bad because it need to change the sentence transformer code.
 3. finetune the model based on KDE(?) cup 1st winner code on kaggle.
-Code is on github i believe.
+Ref: https://www.kaggle.com/competitions/eedi-mining-misconceptions-in-mathematics/discussion/543519
 4. after rerank, ask qwen math to select the most appropriate misconception

+# notes
+on models to choose:
+* i chose simple model first like alibaba gte because it might work lol
+* the next llm model to choose is the salesforce SFR, since that is already done by that chinese person. also SFR can work with sentence transformers without much code changes.

+locked in:
+* construct hf datset for both training and eval
+* choose loss func, i htink
+* if i want to use coSENT, then just mine it myself and select random hard negatives everytime.
+This can conserve dataset size
+* if i want to use multiplenegatives, then i need to consturct the hard negatives myself

+differences
+* sentence transformers' encode is the same as hf's model(**encoded) blabla on [CLS] token.
+*